madeline-scyphers/Procyon-Wiki/docs/Procyon/Rin/index.md

 ---
 aliases:
+  - Rin
-tags: []
+tags:
 share: "true"
-title: Rin
+title: index
 ---
-The entry point to the [[../index|Procyon]] sector, Rin was colonized a little over a hundred years ago by House Nim-Amar.
+The entry point to the [[../index|index]] sector, Rin was colonized a little over a hundred years ago by House Nim-Amar.
 It has never been an important sector, so Malklaith’s never invested more than a minimum of resources in its development.
 Instead, it’s used to train young House members, or as an assignment to punish those who fail the House.
 Galactic law is more present here than the rest of the sector, as this is the seat of the sector’s administration and contains gates to three systems, including a path towards the rest of the Hegemony.

 # Locations